mattermost/docs/source/overview/faq.rst

 Re-branding

-- When you create a derivative version of Mattermost and share it with others, you need to replace the Mattermost name and logo from the system, among other requirements, per the `Mattermost trademark policy. <https://www.mattermost.org/trademark-standards-of-use/>`_
+- When you create a derivative version of Mattermost and share it with others as a product, you need to replace the Mattermost name and logo from the system, among other requirements, per the `Mattermost trademark policy. <https://www.mattermost.org/trademark-standards-of-use/>`_
 - In Enterprise Edition you can re-brand your system using convenience tools for `custom branding <https://docs.mattermost.com/administration/config-settings.html#customization>`_.
 - For advanced whitelabelling, and to whitelabel in Team Edition under MIT license without Enterprise Edition branding tools, you can manually update files on the Mattermost server `per product documentation. <https://github.com/mattermost/docs/issues/1006>`_